A high performance likelihood reconstruction of gamma-rays for Imaging Atmospheric Cherenkov Telescopes: Charged particle distributions in an electromagnetic shower

 The lateral distribution of the charged particles (electron or positron) in a shower are given in a system of coordinates attached to each charged particle in the shower as introduced in \cite{Hillas}.
 The $X$-direction is defined as the projection of the particle flight direction on the plane perpendicular to the shower axis, and the $Y$ direction is perpendicular to it (and therefore perpendicular to the particle velocity) (see fig. \ref{fig:Coordinate}).
 The mean particle displacement $\langle x_e \rangle$ with respect to the shower axis along the $X$ axis is non-zero, whereas the average displacement along the $Y$ axis $\langle y_e \rangle$ is zero for symmetry reasons.

-Assuming a factorisation of the expressions of mean displacement and spread in terms of energy, particle angle and shower age, the following expressions are found to properly describe the particle spread (expressed in units of $\mathrm{g}\times\mathrm{cm}^{-2}$):
+Assuming a factorisation of the expressions of mean displacement and spread in terms of energy, particle angle and shower age, the following expressions are found to properly describe the particle spread (expressed in units of $\mathrm{g}\times\mathrm{cm}^{-2}$)\footnote{In the publised paper, eq \ref{eq:SigmaX} had a typo.}:

 The above expression is a good description of the mean lateral displacement and spread at the level of 10\%.

 The reduced variables $X_r$ and $Y_r$ are used for simplicity:

 were $\langle x_e \rangle$, $\sigma_{x_e}$ and $\sigma_{y_e}$ are obtained from eq. \ref{eq:MeanX} to \ref{eq:SigmaY}.
 The distributions of $X_r$ and $Y_r$ for 1~TeV gamma-ray showers are shown in fig.~\ref{fig:ReducedLateralDistri}.
 The average values and RMS of $X_r$ and $Y_r$ are respectively $0$ and $1$, as expected if equations \ref{eq:MeanX}-\ref{eq:SigmaY} are correct.
 As expected, the $Y_r$ distribution is symmetric while the $X_r$ distribution is not.